 The Drain Commissioner is the chief executive officer for the Drain, per the Michigan Drain Code, Act 40 of the Public Acts of 1956, as amended.
 As such, Brian Jonckheere (the elected Drain Commissioner) is formally responsible for maintaining compliance with internal controls outlined in the Michigan Drain Code.
-Pay requests will be prepared by J. Sebastian Trucking & Excavating, and reviewed by Livingston County Drain Commissioner Staff for accuracy prior to authorizing payment.
+Pay requests will be prepared by lowest responsive and responsible bidder, and reviewed by Livingston County Drain Commissioner staff for accuracy prior to authorizing payment.